-16. NON-CONTROLLING INTEREST
+17. NON-CONTROLLING INTEREST

 The Company owns TC Sing, which in turn holds 50% of the issued and outstanding shares of BRPL.
 BRPL, in turn, owns 80% of the issued and outstanding shares of PT EMM, which holds the Beutong IUP in Indonesia.
-Effectively, the Company owns a 40% share in the Beutong IUP.
+Effectively, the Company holds a 40% interest in the Beutong IUP.